-A club whose fundraising activities request is denied may appeal in writing to the College President, utilizing the Appeal Form located at www.VictoriaCollege.edu/Images/Files/StudentServices/Appeal Form.pdf.
+A club whose fundraising activities request is denied may appeal in writing to the College President, utilizing the Appeal Form located at www.VictoriaCollege.edu/ StudentServices.

 Advisors

 Each student organization must have at least one faculty or staff advisor who will serve at his/her own request.
 The Director of Student Activities will be the advisor for Student Government.
 Advisors must be interested in the purposes of the organization and be willing to assume the responsibilities cited below: